jekyllgrim/ZScript_Basics/Virtual_functions.md

 A good example of that is `SpecialMissileHit()` — an integer function that is called by projectiles when they collide with an actor.
 When a projectile collides with an actor, it calls `SpecialMissileHit()`, which returns an integer number that tells the projectile what to do:

-- `-1` (default) will make the projectile do what it does normally (explode, rip through if it has +RIPPER flag, etc.);
+- `-1` (default) will make the projectile do what it would normally do in accordance with its properties and flags (i.e. explode, or die, or rip through if it has +RIPPER flag, etc.);
-- `1` will make the projectile pass through the actor (it doesn't need a +RIPPER flag for that, it'll simply fly through instead of colliding);
+- `1` will make the projectile unconditionally pass through the actor without colliding (+RIPPER or other flags aren't required for that; in fact, they are ignored in this case);
-- `0` will destroy the projectile (remove it completely without doing anything else).
+- `0` will unconditionally destroy the projectile (remove it completely without doing anything else; it won't be put into its Death sequence either).

 This function is used in Hexen by MageStaffFX2—a homing projectile fired by Bloodscourge, the most powerful Mage weapon: